IntervalMedia/iOS-ModMenu-Imgui-NoJB/README.md

 **Note**: A substantial portion of this project was **NOT** created by me.

 This template is designed for **non-jailbroken (jailed) iOS devices** and was originally created for **ARK: Ultimate Mobile Edition**.
-This was created due to a lack iOS ModMenu templates.
+This was created due to a lack of iOS ModMenu templates.

 ---